I.MX: i.MX 7 series

 The i.MX 7 series is based on the low-power ARM Cortex A7 CPU core with a secondary ARM Cortex M4 real-time co-processor.
-It is designed 28 nm fully depleted silicon-on-insulator (FDSOI) process.
-So far only low-powered single and dual-core models, designed for IoT applications have been released. i.MX 7Solo and i.MX 7Dual were announced in September 2013.
+It is designed 28 nm fully depleted silicon on insulator (FDSOI) process.
+Only low-powered single and dual-core models, designed for IoT applications, have been released. i.MX 7Solo and i.MX 7Dual were announced in September 2013.

 i.MX 8 series

 There are four major different series of the i.MX 8: